-Best Old Witchcraft Books: Folk Magic, Charms, and More
+Best Old Witchcraft Books: 10 on Magic, Lore and More

 There’s something about an old book that captures the imagination.
 There are hundreds of old witchcraft books, but for this article, I have compiled a list of my favorites.
 Put these old witchcraft books on your to-read list.
 Find them in vintage condition on Amazon, Etsy or Ebay.
 If you’re lucky, you’ll find them at a thrift store or yard sale.
 However these books reach you, they all have a unique message.
 Witchcraft before the age of technology was another creature unto itself.
 Go back in time, unwind, and cast a spell or two.
 You’ll find that witchcraft before Google was quite different.